SEJ Post-Conference Tour:

 October 7-10, 2018

 The Great Lakes represent 20 percent of the world’s available fresh surface water, but this incredible resource is challenged in a number of ways.
-The 2018 SEJ post-conference tour, organized and presented by IJNR, will explore environment and natural resource issues in northern Michigan, where lakes Superior, Michigan and Huron come together (and which also happens to be spectacular in October!).
+The 2018 SEJ post-conference tour, organized and presented by IJNR, explored environment and natural resource issues in northern Michigan, where lakes Superior, Michigan and Huron come together.